thebobfather2/buildtorarity/README.md

 ## NOTE BEFORE STARTING:
 Please ensure that your NFT collection uses mutable data (we will be using metaboss to update mutabale data for this to work properly) - also you must have the private key to the update authority wallet.
 <br></br>
 Another thing to note: Candy Shop seems to have issues with NFTs that have more than 3 creator addresses.
-Because one creator address is added bu the candy machine, please DO NOT use more than 2 creator addresses under the royalties section when creating secondary trait NFTs in hashlips.
+Because one creator address is added by the candy machine, please DO NOT use more than 2 creator addresses under the royalties section when creating secondary trait NFTs in hashlips.

 ## Installation
 <ul>